emqx/emqx/docs/source/bridge.rst

 | emqttd2 | emqttd2@127.0.0.1   | 2883     |
 +---------+---------------------+----------+

-And then create a bridge that forwards all the 'sensor/#' messages from emqttd1 to emqttd2.
+Create a bridge that forwards all the 'sensor/#' messages from emqttd1 to emqttd2.

 1. Start Brokers
 ................